lucasvolpati/front-end-test/README.md

 ## 💻 Hello there!

-This project is a simple formulary to register and authenticate log-in/log-out with Firebase Auth
+This project is a simple form to register users, i'm using:

+* Vue 2
+* Firebase Auth
+* Firebase Cloud Firestore
+* Firebase Hosting to deploy the production version

+### <a href='https://front-end-test-14163.web.app/'>Here</a> you can visualize the project.

 ## Project setup
 ```